PhilipLGQ/data_story/index.md

 From the above line plots, we would initially speculate that the number of quotations may correlate with the fluctuation of Bitcoin price in a general sense but especially in the period around 2017 and 2018.
 Around the beginning of 2018, the quotation underwent a vast boost and this trend matches perfectly well with the bitcoin price peak around that time.

-If we run a Pearson test, we have a p value (1.70e-23) which is far smaller than 0.05, meaning the that Bitcoin price and 14-day rolling mean of # quotations do positively correlate with each other, with a small correlation r = 0.24.
+If we run a Pearson test, we have a p value (1.70e-23) which is far smaller than 0.05, meaning the that Bitcoin price and 14-day rolling mean of number of quotations do positively correlate with each other, with a small correlation r = 0.24.
 Based on this fact, we will find out the period which gives the largest correlation abs(r) with p << 0.05.

 We further look into the correlation over different time periods.